djangounderthehood/duh-web/tinyblog/articles/2016-07-01-registration.md

 #### The Short Version

 1. __On Tuesday, July 12, we're going to open registration.__
-You'll have three weeks to submit your e-mail address for the lottery, until August 2nd at 12 CET.
+You'll have two weeks to submit your e-mail address for the lottery, until July 19th at noon CET.

-2. __For three weeks after that, on each Tuesday at 12 CET we're going to randomly select a batch of attendees who will receive a link to purchase their conference tickets.__
-This will happen on July 19th, July 26th and August 2nd.
-The link to purchase ticket will be valid for 48 hours, and then it will be randomly assigned to another attendee.
+2. __On Thursday July 21st at noon CET, we're going to randomly select attendees who will receive a link to purchase their conference tickets.__ This link will be valid for 72 hours, and then we will randomly assign it to another attendee until all of the tickets have been purchased.

 That's it! ✨

 #### Pricing

-For 2016, the full conference passes including 1.5 day of Talks and 1.5 of Sprints will have following pricing:
+For 2016, the full conference passes including 1.5 day of Talks and 1.5 of Sprints will have the following pricing:

 - 200€ for individual attendees (paying out of their own pocket)
-- 300€ for corporate tickets (companies buying tickets for their employers)
+- 300€ for corporate tickets (companies buying tickets for their employees)

 We're following DjangoCon's pricing structure to keep event as affordable for everyone as possible.